SolarNetwork/solarnetwork-node/net.solarnetwork.node.io.dnp3/README-ControlCenter.md

 assigned on a given row, subsequent rows will use that value if the corresponding cell value is left empty.

-Here's an example of how 2 custom instance IDs `Meter` and `Therm` appear in the SolarNode UI:
+Here's an example of how 2 instance IDs `1` and `2` appear in the SolarNode UI:

 <img title="DNP3 Control Center instance buttons" src="docs/solarnode-dnp3-cc-instance-buttons@2x.png" width="965">